 I took my first aikido class in 2007 and have been training at Tenzan aikido since 2012.
 I work as a pediatric anesthesiologist at Seattle Childrens and also teach at the UW School of Medicine.
 I apply the same principles of teaching on and off the mat emphasizing deep understanding of fundamental principles, techniques to improve situational awareness and sensitivity which lead to efficiency and effectiveness.
 For me aikido is a mirror into life, relationships and work.
 Aikido is ‘effort responsive’ - show up with the right mindset and you will learn.
 I believe that if you apply just the right amount of pressure at the right time at the right place and you can move a partner, a group or change the world.

 Justin came back to Aikido after a “short break” (24 years) when he enrolled his kids in Tenzan’s children’s classes.
-Starting back at the beginning, he dove into the study of Aikido and earned his Shodan (first-degree black belt) in June 2019.
-Over the past few years he has focused on Aikido weapons: Boken and Jo.
+Starting back at the beginning, he dove into the study of Aikido and earned his Shodan (first-degree black belt) at Tenzan in June 2019.
+Justin’s extra work in weapons led him to study Musho Shinden-Ryu Iaido and earn his Shodan from Bookman Sensei in February 2022.

 I discovered Aikido at Tenzan in 2019 when searching for an activity that my 13-year-old and I could learn together.
 After just a month, I was totally in love with the practice.
 Aikido centers me and helps me reconnect with the best parts of myself.
 Practice gives me greater capacity to accept the world around me and makes me a better partner, friend, mother, business owner, and physician.